Sherwood Park (Warrnambool)

 Upon successful completion of this course, you will be equipped with the foundation skills to continue further study in the cabinet making industry as an apprentice.

 Career opportunities after completing an apprenticeship may include:

-This course is a pathway to an apprenticeship within the building industry.
+This course is a pathway to begin an apprenticeship in the Certificate III in Cabinet Making.

-To be eligible for this qualification you must successfully complete 15 units of competency.
+To be eligible for this qualification you must successfully complete 13 units: 5 core and 8 elective.